-At 31 December 2022, the parent company had a securities lending agreement with its own parent company (Deutsche Bank AG), concerning debt securities issued by top-rated primary foreign issuers, for a total nominal value of €1,905.5 million.
+At 31 December 2023, the parent company had a securities lending agreement with the ultimate parent company (Deutsche Bank AG), concerning debt securities issued by top-rated primary foreign issuers, for a total nominal value of €525.5 million.

-These securities are deposited for €1,864.5 million with the Bank of Italy as collateral for intraday advances and open market operations and for €26 million with Euroclear as collateral for securities settlement operations.
-The residual €10 million of securities received on loan were lent to Deutsche Bank Mutui S.p.A., a company of the DB AG Group.
+These securities are deposited in the amount of €448.5 million with the Bank of Italy as collateral for intraday advances, €50 million are deposited with the Bank of Italy as collateral for outstanding bank drafts, and €26 million are deposited with Euroclear as collateral for securities settlement transactions.
+The residual securities for €1 million received on loan were lent to Deutsche Bank Mutui S.p.A., a company of the DB AG Group.